Close

 The patient (who passed away after the notification was lodged) lived alone in a residential aged care facility.
 The pharmacist stated they had known the patient for more than 20 years, initially as a customer at the pharmacy where they worked and developed a genuine friendship with the patient over that time.
 The pharmacist acknowledged that they did accept several gifts from the patient during the relationship, including gifts that were of a relatively high value, however had no knowledge of the inheritance until they received the letter from the solicitor a few days prior to the patient’s death.

 The pharmacist submitted that the patient was a generous person, giving gifts to many people, and that the gifts were accepted from the patient as a friend of the patient, not as their pharmacist.
+The pharmacist acknowledged their personal relationship with the patient may have conflicted with their pharmacist duties and acknowledged that in hindsight they should have ceased the professional relationship with the patient.

 The Board formed a reasonable belief that the pharmacist’s professional performance was unsatisfactory as they failed to recognise the potential conflict of interest, accepted gifts from the patient, which were of value, failed to recognise the power imbalance with the patient and failed to maintain professional boundaries.